 An in-home caregiver leaning in to conversation with a senior man

-A senior man sits with a woman while looking at papers.
+A senior man and woman sit at a table while looking at a document.